Shruti8196/Web-Scrapping-Projects/Scrapping Stop Words/README.md

-# Scrapping the Amazon Best Sellers in Books
+# Scrapping Stop Words in English

 ## Table of Contents